sagar87/spatialproteomics/README.md

 # SPATIAL-DATA

-Spatial data is a light weight wrapper around `Xarray` with the intention to factilitate the data exploration and analysis of highly multiplexed immunohistochemistry data.
+Spatial data is a light weight wrapper around `xarray` with the intention to factilitate the data exploration and analysis of highly multiplexed immunohistochemistry data.

 ## Principles